 A complete artificial knee weighs about 500–600 grams (18–21 ounces).

 What should I do next?

 The type of knee implant to use will depend on many factors including age, weight, level of activity and health.
-Ask your surgeon to explain options and discuss what is best in specific circumstances.
+Ask your Orthopaedic surgeon to explain options and discuss what is best in specific circumstances.
 To get Dr. HC Chang’s opinion on your condition, contact us today.